postgresml/postgresml/pgml-cms/blog/our-migration-from-aws-to-gcp.md

 ### Double check everything

 Once the ZFS snapshot finally made it from the East coast to the Midwest, we configured Postgres streaming replication, which went as you'd expect, and we had a live hot standby in GCP, ready to go.
 Before cutting the AWS cord, we wanted to double check that everything was okay.
-We were moving customer data after all, and losing data is bad for business, especially for a database company.
+We were moving customer data after all, and losing data is bad for business — especially for a database company.

 #### The case of the missing bytes